BlockchainInstituteChi/navigating-nfts/_collections/_slides/54-adding-a-pair.md

 slideId: "adding-a-pair"
 type : custom
 notes :
-    <p>By providing your currency pair to a liquidity pool can be done in order to receive a return on your staked cryptocurrency.
+    <p class="videoNotes">By providing your currency pair to a liquidity pool can be done in order to receive a return on your staked cryptocurrency.
 Uniswap works with both ether and ERC-20 tokens, as long as the necessary liquidity is present in the pool.</p>
     <ul><li>Go to Uniswap and connect your Metamask wallet to the website.
 This allows your wallet to directly interact with the DEX</li>
     <li>In the upper left hand corner, select the “add liquidity” option</li>
     <li>Select the token pair you are willing to provide to the exchange.
 You must provide the same value in each currency in order to maintain balance for the liquidity pool</li>